-In addition to Article 271 CC, the blocking statute in Article 273 CC prohibits industrial espionage of manufacturing and business secrets by foreign official agencies, foreign organisations, foreign private enterprises or their agents.
+foreign organisations, foreign private enterprises or their agents.
 Accordingly, manufacturing and business secrets with sufficient connection to Switzerland may only be released or communicated abroad when:

-- a the owner of the secret relinquishes its intent to keep the information secret; - b the owner of the secret agrees to disclose this information; - all third parties (who have a justifiable interest in keeping the information secret) consent to such a disclosure; - d Switzerland has no immediate sovereign interest in keeping the information secret; and - e all requirements set forth by the DPA (in particular as regards cross-border transfers) are complied with.
+- a the owner of the secret relinquishes its intent to keep the information secret; - b the owner of the secret agrees to disclose this information; - c all third parties (who have a justifiable interest in keeping the information secret) consent to such a disclosure; - d Switzerland has no immediate sovereign interest in keeping the information secret; and - e all requirements set forth by the DPA (in particular, as regards cross-border transfers) are complied with.